mataliksamil/Go_Bootcamp_Final/README.md

 - A postman request collection added to main directory Due to relations in db Requests can be followed as :

-- Add Products > Add User > Add Basket > Add products to basket > Show active basket > complete the order
+- Add Products > Add User > Add Basket > Add products to basket > Show basket > complete the order